d57udy/swiss-rent-buy-calculator/README.md

     - Buyer amortization is not treated as a cost; it is equity building and is already captured via “− property value + remaining mortgage”.
   - When to use: Baseline comparisons; affordability framing; common in professional calculators.

-- **Equal Savings (invest-the-difference / savings-parity)**
-  - Purpose: Test disciplined saving behavior where the renter commits to invest the buyer’s amortization-equivalent each year.
+- **Cash-flow parity (invest the actual monthly difference)**
+  - Purpose: Model a renter who invests precisely the real monthly budget advantage relative to buying.
   - Mechanics:
+    - Compute each year the cash-flow difference: (buyer monthly costs − renter monthly costs) × 12; when negative, it is modeled as a withdrawal.
+Contributions/withdrawals compound at the investment yield; investment gains are taxed.
+    - Rental total cost subtracts the algebraic sum of principal contributions (investments minus withdrawals) along with the original down payment.
+  - When to use: “What if I invest whatever I actually save in monthly cash flow?” scenarios; sensitivity to budget outcomes.

+- **Equal savings (amortization-equivalent)**
+  - Purpose: Test disciplined saving behavior where the renter commits to invest an amount equal to the buyer’s amortization each year.
+  - Mechanics:
     - In addition to the initial invested capital, the renter contributes the annual amortization for each year of the amortization period; contributions compound at the investment yield; investment gains are taxed.
     - Rental total cost subtracts both the invested down payment and the amortization-equivalent contributions (principal), mirroring the buyer’s equity build.
-  - When to use: Sensitivity when market returns are expected to exceed property appreciation; “what if I invest like a machine?” scenarios; financial planning discussions about savings discipline.
+  - When to use: Sensitivity when market returns are expected to exceed property appreciation; “what if I invest with the same discipline as amortization?”

 Notes:
-- Monthly expenses (interest + amortization + maintenance) are informational and identical across modes; the mode affects the long-horizon net-cost comparison.
+- Monthly expenses boxes are informational; the modes primarily change the long-horizon net-cost comparison by altering renter savings behavior.
 - Max-bid and parameter sweep inherit the selected mode from the Single Calculation tab.

 ---